allthingslinux/tux/docs/content/selfhost/config/index.md

 ### Configure HTTP Client

-For high-latency environments, Tux automatically configures the HTTP client with appropriate timeouts and connection settings.
+Tux automatically configures the HTTP client with optimized settings for your environment:

+- **High-latency environments**: Automatically detects and adjusts timeouts and connection pooling
+- **Connection pooling**: Reuses connections for better performance
+- **Retry logic**: Handles transient network failures automatically
+- **Timeout management**: Prevents hanging requests

 No manual configuration needed.
+The HTTP client is automatically configured based on your environment and network conditions.

 ## Docker-Specific Configuration